Cal.com for Startups: Editor's Take

 Cal.com Alternatives Worth Considering

-If Cal.com is not the right fit, here are alternatives — each with their own startup deals:
+If Cal.com is not the right fit, here are alternatives, each with their own startup deals:

 Cal.com Review FAQ

-Is Cal.com worth it in April 2026?
+Is Cal.com worth it in May 2026?

-For startups evaluating productivity tools, Cal.com is worth a closer look.
+For startups evaluating operations & productivity tools, Cal.com is worth a closer look.
 The combination of mature features and the 1 year free Team startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 What are the main pros of Cal.com?